How Small Gains Drive Big Business Results in 2025

-If, however, this is something new to you then let me explain.
+If, however, this is something new to you, then let me explain

-If we take Formula 1 as an example, in the 1990’s the average pit stop time was 10 seconds; now in the 2020’s it’s 2.5 seconds.
-Now some of this will be down to changes in technology but it’s fair to say that most of it is down to incremental gain.
-Looking at every single component of the pit stop, from the refuelling to the design of the jack that lifts the front of the car through to the pit crew practicing over and over again to hone their skills, it’s all about looking for tiny improvements to make the overall process quicker.
+Now, some of this is down to changes in technology, but it’s fair to say that most of it is down to incremental gain.
+Looking at every single component of the pit stop — from the refuelling process to the design of the jack that lifts the front of the car, through to the pit crew practising over and over again to hone their skills — it’s all about looking for tiny improvements to make the overall process quicker.
+When all of these marginal improvements are combined, the overall gain becomes far more significant

 How can this work in the business environment?

-In all honesty it works in very much the same way as it does within sports teams.
-It’s about looking at all of the component parts of the business from operating processes to people skills and identifying where small improvements can be made.
+In all honesty, it works in very much the same way as it does within sports teams.
+It’s about looking at all of the component parts of the business — from operating processes to people skills — and identifying where small improvements can be made.

-There are very few businesses that could improve their performance with a magic bullet that fixes one big issue and bingo the performance goes up.
-For most businesses the issues that they have that are impacting on their performance are much smaller and are found in multiple places so with this in mind the 1% effect is actually a great way of looking at making improvements!
+goes up.
+For most organisations, the issues impacting performance are much smaller and found in multiple places.
+With this in mind, the 1% effect is actually a great way of looking at making improvements

 How impactful can a 1% improvement really be?

-Working with an Automotive business recently we identified that a 1% improvement in their technician efficiency would increase their profit by c.£1500 per month.
-Now that may not sound much until you multiple that by 12 months and all of a sudden it’s £18,000 per year.
-And who wouldn’t want that added to their bottom line?
-But what would they need to do to achieve that 18k a year?
-A 1% improvement in efficiency equalled a 4 minutes saving per day in wasted time.
-This could have been easily achieved by placing the parts needed for the vehicles booked into the workshop closer to the technician’s work bay so they didn’t have to spend time unnecessarily walking to and from the parts department to collect the parts required!
+But what would they need to do to achieve that £18k a year?
+A 1% improvement in efficiency equated to a four-minute saving per technician per day in wasted time.
+This was easily achieved by placing the parts needed for the vehicles booked into the workshop closer to each technician’s work bay, so they didn’t have to spend time unnecessarily walking to and from the parts department to collect them.

 How do you bring this to life?